Asbestos

 • Testing the air after the work is done to make sure the area is safe to re-enter.

 Failure to follow all asbestos regulations can pose a serious health threat to the workers, people in the building, or the public, and lead to financial penalties or even decertification.
-Read the asbestos regulations through the links below.
+If you see improper work done with potential asbestos materials, you can report a safety & health hazard to L&I.

 Training & Resources